Connecthings/flutter-connecthings/README.md

 Before following the previous tutorial.
 You need to open the application build.gradle and change two things :
 - The minSdkVersion need to be at least 19 because the SDK doesn't support lower version
-- You need to add the herow dependency to your application, to be able to initialize the SDK.
+- You need to add the HEROW dependency to your application, to be able to initialize the SDK.

 ```
 implementation "com.connecthings.herow:herow-detection:6.0-BETA-PR8"